 I didn’t just graduate from the university of hard knocks, I earned a Master’s Degree.
-I worked in my family business, started businesses, coached hundreds of other business owners, started a franchise, sold franchises, grew businesses, won prestigious business awards.
-I’ve been on TV and lost friendships over business deals.
-I made nice money and went bankrupt and lost every single penny.
+I worked in my family business, I started businesses, I coached hundreds of other business owners, I started a franchise, I sold franchises, I grew businesses, I won prestigious business awards.
+I’ve been on TV.
+I’ve lost friendships over business deals.
+I made nice money.
+I went bankrupt and lost every single penny.
 I started from scratch.

-Right now, I’m in better financial and physical shape than ever before and I still eat, sleep, and drink business.
-Also, I coach from the experience because I played in the game.
-I don’t coach from theory.
-Instead, I have street smart insights that are second to none.
+Right now, I’m in better financial and physical shape than ever before.
+I eat, sleep, and drink business.
+I coach from the experience, I played in the game, I don’t coach from theory.
+I have street smart insights that are second to none.

 The problem with most business advice

-It isn’t that people are trying to cheat you, although a few might be.
-Most small business owners look for advice from people who are filled with both open and unconscious conflicts of interest.
+The problem with most business advice isn’t that people are trying to cheat you, although a few might be.
+The problem is most small business owners look for advice from people who are filled with both open and unconscious conflicts of interest.

 Let me give you the most important examples:

-6. Friends and family: Many small business owners think that friends and family members are the best people to ask for advice because there’s less of a conflict of interest.
+- Friends and family: Many small business owners think that friends and family members are the best people to ask for advice because there’s less of a conflict of interest.
 However, these conflicts are there.
 They are just on a more unconscious level.
-For example, they agree with you just because they love you or worse because they are jealous of you.
+They might agree with you just because they love you or worse because they are jealous of you.
 Ever heard of FOMO (Fear Of Missing Out)?
 It’s real and loaded with conflict!
-Additionally, most of your friends and family don’t have the experience of owning a business or in your industry to give you good advice.
+Additionally, in most cases, your friends and family don’t have the experience of owning a business or in your industry to give you good advice.